The dual tree of a recursive triangulation of the disk: Convergence of the discrete process

-Taking more care on the error terms in the proof of Theorem \ref{thm:convunif}, we can prove the following rate of convergence in $L^2$, which is the key to the proof of the almost sure uniform convergence of $X_n$ to $Z$.
-Here and subsequently, we use the big-O Landau symbols for sequences of time parameter $n$ as $n \to \infty$. \begin{lem} Let $\xi$ be uniform in $[0,1]$, and independent of $(X_n)_{n\ge 1}$ and $Z$.
-Then, for any $\kappa < 2 \beta -1$, we have $\Ec{|X_n(\xi) - Z(\xi)|^2} = O(n^{-\kappa})$ as $n\to\infty$. \end{lem} \begin{proof}Let $\bin(n,p)$ have binomial distribution with parameters $n,p$.
-Using standard concentration results for the binomial distribution, it is easy to see that for any $\varrho > 0$,
+Taking more care on the error terms in the proof of Theorem~\ref{thmconvunif}, we can prove the following rate of convergence in $L^2$, which is the key to the proof of the almost sure uniform convergence of $X_n$ to $Z$.
+Here and subsequently, we use the big-O Landau symbols for sequences of time parameter $n$ as $n \to\infty$.